DylanZammit/Facebook-Virality-Predictor/README.md

 # Facebook Virality Prediction

-This is a **failed** attempt to try and predict virality of Facebook posts by a randomly chosen Maltese newspaper agency.
+This project is an attempt to predict "virality" of Facebook posts by an arbitrarily chosen Maltese news agency.
 The initial idea was to use the caption of a post to predict the engagement of a post, defined as

-> engagement = reactions+shares+comments.
+> engagement = reactions + shares + comments.

 However, the problem was simplified to a Binary Classification model "Viral" and "Not Viral", which is simply a chosen threshold (in our case T=80), such that a post is viral iff `engagement > T`.